zeek/package-manager/doc/quickstart.rst

 Basic Configuration
 -------------------

-After first installation via :program:`pip`, additional configuration is
+After installing via :program:`pip`, additional configuration is required.
-required:
+First, make sure that the :program:`bro-config` script that gets installed with :program:`bro` is in your :envvar:`PATH`.
+Then run:

 .. code-block:: console

   $ mkdir -p ~/.bro-pkg
-  $ bro-pkg config > ~/.bro-pkg/config
+  $ bro-pkg autoconfig > ~/.bro-pkg/config

-Now edit :file:`~/.bro-pkg/config` and fill in appropriate option values.
-Check :ref:`here <bro-pkg-config-file>` for a full explanation of what each does, or set the following suggested settings that are likely to work for most
+This automatically generates a config file with the following suggested settings that should work for most Bro deployments:
-scenarios:

-- `script_dir`: set to the location of Bro's :file:`site` scripts directory (e.g.
+- `script_dir`: set to the location of Bro's :file:`site` scripts directory (e.g. :file:`{<bro_install_prefix>}/share/bro/site`)
-  :file:`{<bro_install_prefix>}/share/bro/site`)

 - `plugin_dir`: set to the location of Bro's default plugin directory (e.g.
   :file:`{<bro_install_prefix>}/lib/bro/plugins`)

-- `bro_dist`: set to the location of Bro's source code if you plan on installing packages that have Bro plugins that require compilation.
+- `bro_dist`: set to the location of Bro's source code.
+  If you didn't build/install Bro from source code, this field will not be set, but it's only needed if you plan on installing packages that have uncompiled Bro plugins.

 With those settings, the package manager will install Bro scripts, Bro plugins, and BroControl plugins into directories where :program:`bro` and